emitstop/ZedGrid/README.md

 ---

 ###Subjective Benefits of ZedGrid:
-1. Column gutters are created using borders rather than padding.
+1. Column gutters are created using margins and calc() rather than padding.
 This allows you to **apply padding directly to your column wrappers**, if you so wish.
 2. The "column" class name is spelled out, rather than being abbreviated to something more ambiguous.
 3. Supports every variation of X/X through numbers 1 - 12.
 4. Completely fluid grid.